-The first week I spent in Quito being hosted by friends of my family.
-I mainly rested and planned the trip, including getting my visa to Brazil at the consulate there.
 I was so focused on closing up my life in LA and getting out quickly that I had put barely any thought into my trip.
 I just left.
 Taking the time to plan really calmed me.
 My hosts were really gracious and took great care of me.

 After that, my sister came down and we spent a few days in Baños, Ecuador, which was fantastic!
 I jumped off a bridge and we went canyoning down some waterfalls.
 We also did a day tour of the Amazon.
 I had mixed feelings about the tour — I tend to hate planned excursions like that, and there was a part of the day that included an indigenous show that felt forced and disingenuous.
 It made me a little uncomfortable.

 I also spent 10 days in the Galápagos, which was insanely beautiful.
 It was hard on the budget for sure, but the islands are so well protected.
 Now I’m in Cajamarca in the north of Peru enjoying the Carnaval celebrations.
 It’s madness.
 I’m really not much of a partier.
 My host is so generous and accommodating, so I’m really enjoying my time here.

 How’s your daily budget going?
 Any big surprises?